 Indeed, for all the things written and said about AI, most people seem to remain awestruck.
 McKinsey highlighted the fact that eight c-suite executives out of 10 do not know how to leverage it in their business.
 According to Roland Berger’s CEO, Charles-Edouard Bouée, this revolution calls for a radical change of mindset in companies so as to navigate a complex environment in which tomorrow’s behemoths have not yet appeared.

-Author: Louis Morales Chanard, Global Strategy Director, Blue449 France
+Author: Louis Morales Chanard, Global Strategy Director, Spark Foundry France